brentp/combined-pvalues/examples/charm/README.md

 We can see that there are *many* significant single probes.
 We find tissue-specific DMRs and filter to get 11,061 to compare to Irizarry's 16,379.
-This time we filter to a corrected p-value of 0.05 and require at least 8 probes in the DMR.
+This time we filter to a corrected region p-value of 0.05 and require at least 8 probes in the DMR.

 ```Shell